 Philippines vacation leave

-Rank-and-file employees with at least one year of service are entitled to a minimum of 5 days of paid Service Incentive Leave (SIL), which can be used for vacation or sick leave.
+Covered rank-and-file employees with at least one year of service are entitled to 5 days of paid Service Incentive Leave (SIL) per year.
+This generally does not apply if they already receive an equivalent or more favorable paid leave benefit.
 However, to attract and retain talent in the Philippines, most companies offer more generous leave, with 15 days of vacation and 15 days of sick leave being a common market standard for all employees.

 Sick leave in the Philippines